actualbudget/actual/docs/accounts/index.md

 ## Off-budget accounts

 Actual makes a distinction between accounts being **for** budget or **off** budget.
-Off budget accounts don't effect the budget and are meant to track stuff like investments and mortgages.
+Off budget accounts don't affect the budget and are meant to track stuff like investments and mortgages.
 Transactions in off budget accounts can't be categorized; they simply track balances over time.

 **For budget** accounts affect the budget, and transactions can be categorized.
 These are accounts where you want to track cash flow and use the budget, like checking accounts and credit cards.